opensesamemedia/syncstage-docs/docs/low-latency-experience.md

 * Behringer U-PHORIA UMC2

 ## Collected data by the SDK
-In order to provide best experience with SyncStage, SDK gathers information about location of users and their network operators.
+In order to provide best experience with SyncStage, SDK gathers information about location of users and meta data of their network operators.